Tornado3P9/installscript-linux/README.md

 - Open **![menu](https://docs.xubuntu.org/current/user/libs/images/icon_menu.png) → ![preferences](https://docs.xubuntu.org/current/user/libs/images/preferences-desktop.png) Settings Manager → Window Manager Tweaks → Accessibility** and change the *Key used to grab and move windows* to **None**
 - Press **Alt+F2** and type *xfce4-settings-manager*.
 Then go to **Window Manager Tweaks → Accessibility** and change the *Key used to grab and move windows* to **None**

+You can make things even better by setting the *Key used to grab and move windows* to the **Super** key, which is the intern name for the Windows key.
+This also makes it very easy to snap a window to a corner.

 ### You can change the keyboard key map
 - [**Kanata**](https://github.com/jtroo/kanata) - A cross-platform software keyboard remapper for Linux, macOS and Windows
 Setup: https://github.com/jtroo/kanata/blob/main/docs/setup-linux.md